 Loosen up your watercolour painting style and learn how to create a spontaneous painting, quickly and easily.
 Put aside your expectations and go with the flow.

-Lots of people ask me to demonstrate how to paint poppies, so many people love their bright colours.
-So here is a painting process to show you how to watercolour paint a field of poppies easily.
+Lots of people ask me to demonstrate how to paint poppies with watercolour paints.
+So many people love their bright colours, so here is a painting process to show you how to paint a field of poppies easily even in watercolours..

 Learn how to use the masking fluid as your sketching tool instead of a pencil, paint freely and intuitively, with plenty of water and colour and with a big brush.
 Learn how to let go of control as you relax and let the watercolour paint and water work their magic.
 By working in this way you will develop a style that will be more original and eye catching, bringing freshness and drama to your watercolour paintings AND building your confidence